 Guide

 Direct sends can't be undone.
 One poorly personalized email to a VP burns a relationship.
 Drafts give you a review gate: generate 50 personalized messages from templates with conditional logic, route them through a review workflow, then send only the approved ones.
-Works with Gmail, Outlook, Exchange, Yahoo, iCloud, and IMAP.
+Works across all major email providers.

 Why drafts are the safety net for automation